Milesight-IoT/SensorDecoders/AWS_Lambda_IoT_Core/README.md

 The header code is applicable to all Milesight IoT end-devices listed in this repository.

-For more detailed guide, please visit [milsight official knowledge base](https://support.milesight-iot.com/hc/en-us/articles/900007629603).
+For more detailed guide, please visit [milesight official knowledge base](https://support.milesight-iot.com/hc/en-us/articles/900007629603).

 ## How to Use the Header Code